-The goal of this contract was to find the "critical" apparent temperature that would cause the body core temperature to exceed 100.4 ° F
+The main goal of the TAI contract was to find the "critical" apparent temperature that would cause the body core temperature to exceed 100.4°F.

-From Heat Stress Control and Heat Casualty Management, TB MED 507, US Army and Air Force:
+From Heat Stress Control and Heat Casualty Management, TB MED 507/AFPAM 48-152 (I), US Army and Air Force:

-- The body's core temperature provides the "best" single physiological measure to estimate physical work capabilities during hot conditions - Uncompensated heat stress - Evaporative cooling requirements exceed the evaporative cooling capacity - Threshold is defined as 38°C (100.4°F)
+- The body's core temperature provides the "best" single physiological measure to estimate physical work capabilities during hot conditions - Compensated heat stress - Heat lost by a person is in balance with their heat production, so a steady-state core temperature is maintained - Core temperature is proportional to metabolic rate - Uncompensated heat stress - Evaporative cooling requirements exceed the evaporative cooling capacity - Skin temperatures are high, cardiovascular strain is increased - Threshold is defined as 100.4°F

-Posture (sitting or lying) was found to have a negligible effect on core temperature
+Posture was found to have a negligible effect on core temperature.